Skip to content

 2. Open a project with a GitHub or GitLab remote

-3. Configure your token via the command palette:
+3. Authenticate via the command palette:

-• Git Issues: Configure GitLab Token — for GitLab repos
+• Git Issues: Configure GitLab Token — for GitLab repos (you'll be asked which host the token belongs to; the active repo's host is pre-filled)

 4. Your issues appear in the Git Issues sidebar

-Token Permissions
+Authentication & Token Permissions

-• GitLab: Create a Personal Access Token with api scope
+• GitLab: Create a Personal Access Token with api scope.

 Settings